linaism/SOEN341/README.md

 Core Feature 1: Asking and answering questions <br/>
 Core Feature 2: Voting on the answers

+## Additional features
+Able to search answer by filering the user
+Using tag name as filter that categorizes our questions with other similar questions.

+## Future Features
+Display the number of votes on the answers.
+Creating and accessing personal account.

 ## Team Members
 * Elyes Bahri ([Github/Elyes-Bahri](https://github.com/elyes-bahri))
 * Kevin Emmanuel ([Github/Kenn55](https://github.com/kenn55))